itserik0/jumpstart-workshop/content/html/basic-elements.md

 <a href="https://www.website.com/">Link to website.com</a>
 ```

 This tag introduces element attributes.
+Here the link's destination is specified in the ```href``` attribute.
 Attributes are used to provide additional information about HTML elements.

-The link's destination is specified in the ```href``` attribute.
+Element can have dozens of different attributes.
 Each element has a predefined attribute as defined by the W3C (World Wide Web Consortium).
 Custom attributes have no effect on the element.

 ### Lists